 Competitive differentiation depends on a reliable pipeline of ideas.
 Build that pipeline at a research facility offering access to cutting-edge tools, world-class talent and a longstanding culture of discovery.

 The University of Tennessee and Oak Ridge National Laboratory are working together to deliver an unprecedented pool of research and development resources for organizations that rely on innovation.

-Cherokee Farm Innovation Campus is the only R&D campus in the United States where the capabilities of a major research university and a major national laboratory converge to offer tenants unprecedented access to the most powerful tools in high-performance computing and materials science.
+Cherokee Farm Innovation Campus is the only R&D campus in the Southeast with the capabilities of a major research university and a major national laboratory converge to offer tenants unprecedented access to the most powerful tools in high-performance computing and materials science.

 Cherokee Farm Innovation Campus is a joint project of The University of Tennessee and the Oak Ridge National Laboratory.
 The research and development business campus offers unprecedented access to the most powerful tools available in materials science and high-performance computing, coupled with access to internationally renowned researchers in a variety of specializations.
 Parcels available for immediate development, and plans underway for research suite leasing.